What bus and coach drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Driving to the Port of Dover or Eurotunnel

-There are contingency plans to manage freight traffic on the major roads leading to the Port of Dover and Eurotunnel.
+There are plans to manage freight traffic on the major roads leading to the Port of Dover and Eurotunnel.
 These plans, activated in times of cross-Channel disruption, are known as Operation Brock.
 These measures are designed to minimise disruption to non-freight traffic.
 If the UK leaves the EU without a deal, Operation Brock may be activated if there are significant delays at the border between Dover and Calais.

 EU bus and coach operations in the UK after EU Exit